testersakage/mineclonia-jtest/README.md

 * Functional loom to apply banner patterns
 * Lush caves biome
 * Cherry grove biome
-* No in-game music, twice as small compared to MineClone 2
+* No in-game music, twice as small compared to VoxeLibre (formerly MineClone2)
 * No hamburgers (but villagers follow dropped food as in Minecraft)
 * No renamed mobs (e.g. Creepers remain Creepers, not Stalkers)
 * Overhauled mob pathfinding, physics, and AI